Have you ever put much pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all your recording needs?

 Bring them on tour, on a live stage, or keep them in your studio; the Road Hog can handle ANYTHING!

-The Neutrik connectors are professional-standard and are designed to last a long time without sacrificing consistency!
+The Neutrik connectors are professional-standard and designed to last long without sacrificing consistency!

 13. Monoprice Premier Series